patryklbn/portfolio-assessment/testing.md

 # Testing

-This portfolio entry is dedicated to my experiences during the practical exercise of "test battles" in week 6, showcasing my understanding of and skills in testing.
-In this challenge, we were given a template repository containing a partially completed MAUI application for a Hangman game.
+This portfolio entry shows my understanding and skills in testing based on the practical exercise "test battles".
+In this challenge, we were given a template repository with a partially completed MAUI application for a Hangman game.
 Each team had to implement the required methods and create unit tests for them.
 The unit tests were created using the xUnit framework.
+After the challenge, two teams were cross-tested, unit tests of one team and test code of another.

-I will detail two unit tests that I wrote during this exercise.
+I will detail two unit tests that I wrote during this exercise for two methods.
 I believe these instances effectively illustrate my approach to testing.

 ## Unit tests